Our on-demand classes can be viewed on our “Virtual Studio” page by following these simple steps:

 No. Courses are designed to build on each consecutive week to give you maximum benefit – helping you to build a solid foundation to your practice and help you to achieve your personal goals.
 It’s also a very nurturing environment when everybody in the group is progressing along the same journey together.

-We kindly ask that you give us at least 48 hours advance notice to cancel private classes & treatments, or 14 days to cancel a workshop or course.
+We kindly ask that you give us at least 48 hours advance notice to cancel private classes & treatments, or 14 days to cancel a workshop or course, 24 hours for a daily in-studio class, and 30 minutes for a live-online class.
 We will then offer you a full refund or a replacement class.

 We regret that no refund or transfer can be given if you are unable to attend due to illness, work, family or other reasons.
 This applies to any private classes cancelled within 48 hours, or any workshop/course cancelled within 14 days.
 If a course or workshop is cancelled you will be offered either a refund or the option of being transferred to an alternative event.
 Before committing to a course or workshop, please ensure you can attend the scheduled number of sessions to get the most out of the programme.